 7 Ways to avoid losing your gains this holiday season

-We sat down with our Registered Dietitian Hanna Trundle to find out how you can curve the post thanksgiving curves!
+We sat down with our Registered Dietitian Hanna Trundle to find out how you can curve the holiday curves!

-1. Keep your normal eating pattern, meaning eat breakfast and lunch, as this helps to maintain your metabolism and have you eat less at the thanksgiving meal than if you were to “save your calories”.
+1. Keep your normal eating pattern, meaning eat breakfast and lunch, as this helps to maintain your metabolism and have you eat less dinner and dessert than if you were to “save your calories”.

 2. Alcohol can add up really quickly during holiday season, especially with lots of extended family around, if you drink, try to keep alcohol to wine, champagne or a spirit with club soda.
 Beer or specialty fun cocktails (were looking at you apple cider) can add lots of sugar to your diet without you even noticing.
 Tip: every alcoholic beverage have a glass of water…this keeps you hydrated while also managing the amount.

 3. When it comes to appetizers I recommend Plating It!!
 By plating your appetizer you automatically are more mindful of the amount that you will consume, where as if you keep going back “for just one more” you can lose track of actually how much you’ve eaten before the actual meal.